Altinn/altinn-studio-docs/content/broker/broker-transition/how-to-get-started/_index.en.md

 ## ServiceOwners
 In order to use the Broker Transition solution in Altinn 2 to create, upload and retrieve file metadata, a service owner must complete the following steps.
 1. Have an existing Altinn 2 Broker Service.
 2. Have or create a corresponding Altinn 3 Broker Resource.
-3. Request a transition setup from the Altinn 2 Service to the Altinn 3 Resource.
+See how to get started with Altinn Broker here: TODO: Add link to Get Started
-4. <!-- TODO: Set up of rights for the Altinn 3 Resource>
+3. <!-- TODO: Set up of rights for the Altinn 3 Resource>
 <!-- TODO: Should we have links here to the different services used by service owners to create the different services? -->
+4. Request a transition setup from the Altinn 2 Service to the Altinn 3 Resource.
+Determine the date for when this should go live.
+(To minimize the risk of orphaned data in Altinn 2 storage)
+5. Go live with transition solution while encouraging consumers to migrate to Altinn Broker.
+6. Once all consumers have migrated to Altinn Broker, decommission the Altinn 2 Broker Service.

 ### Additional Service Owner information
 After a service owner requests that an Altinn 2 service transition to an Altinn 3 Resource,